 I have had a couple miscarriages that have resulted in me only raising 2 children.
-Although I may never understand why, I trust that the Lord does and I am thankful for the children I do have.
+Although I may never understand why, I trust that the Lord does and I am thankful for the children I do have here with me.

 I gave birth to my daughter when I was only 16.
 It was a difficult pregnancy and birth that almost resulted in my death.
-You can read that story here.

-I spent years keeping my miscarriages hidden.
-I felt like I was alone until three years ago when I first heard Angie Smith’s testimony at a blogger conference I attended.
-Before she began to speak she asked the room of women if they had ever lost a child in any way to please stand.
-I was afraid to stand until I saw that the majority of the room was standing.
+Before she began to speak she asked the room of women if they had ever lost a child in any way to please stand up.

 It still amazes me how strong Angie was in sharing her personal story which you can read here.

 I hear those around me talk about how glad they are to be done with that part of their lives, but I have to admit that I’ve never felt finished.

-Month after month we’ve waited and trusted that God has a perfect plan for our life together even if it doesn’t include another baby, but that doesn’t make the longing go away.
+Month after month we waited and trusted that God has a perfect plan for our life together, even if it didn’t include another baby.

-Today I shared a status on Facebook about how I am part of the 1 in 4 and I was surprised by the response from all of you letting me know I am not alone.
+Last year I shared a status on Facebook about how I am part of the 1 in 4 and I was surprised by the response from all of you letting me know I am not alone.
 Somehow that really does offer me some comfort today.

 So I am writing this post for those of you who are also part of the 1 in 4 in the hopes that I can offer you some of that same comfort of knowing you are not alone today.